pangeo-forge/pangeo-forge-recipes/docs/user_guide/file_patterns.md

 ### Inspect a `FilePattern`

-Normally at this point we would just move on and pass our FilePattern object to a {doc}`recipe <recipes>` constructor.
-But we can also inspect the FilePattern manually to understand how it works.
+We can inspect the FilePattern manually to understand how it works.
 It isn't necessary to do any of these things to create a recipe; however digging into a FilePattern's internals may be helpful in debugging a complex recipe.